Skip To Main Content

 Small group counseling sessions, with parent permission, for students focusing on: divorce, grief, anxiety, study skills, friendship/social skills, and anger management.
 If you feel that your child needs assistance in any of these areas please let me know.

-Parents and/or Teachers-- If you would like your child or student to participate in a small group with Mrs. Swisher, please fill out the Small Group Referral Form.
-Thank you!
+Parents and/or Teachers-- If you would like your child or student to participate in a small group with Miss Prenda, please fill out the reach out to me directly.

 Bullying Prevention